 (2) You Were Not Tested for Celiac Before Implementing a Gluten-Free Diet

-Remember, you must be eating gluten in order for any celiac disease test to be positive.
+Remember, you must be eating gluten for any celiac disease test to be positive.
 This is why many people who go gluten free before ruling out celiac disease take the controversial Gluten Challenge, which allows them to get tested for celiac disease after implementing a gluten-free diet.

-If you take a celiac disease test while you’re on a gluten-free diet, chances are it will come back negative, even if you have celiac disease.
+If you take a celiac disease test while on a gluten-free diet, chances are it will come back negative, even if you have celiac disease.

-Curiosity may seem like a trivial reason to get tested, but let me tell you, I’ve always been curious where the celiac disease gene(s) came from in my family.
+Curiosity may seem like a trivial reason to get tested, but let me tell you, I’ve always been curious about where the celiac disease gene(s) came from in my family.
 My mom’s side of the family always complained of stomach issues, like IBS and acid reflux, yet my dad’s side has a history of autoimmune disorders and cancer.

 I would love for my parents to get tested for the celiac disease gene so I can know which side of the family it came from.